1. StreamNative Managed Cloud

 • Organization Usage Page.
 Customers with StreamNative Managed Clusters (Hosted + BYOC) can now view both real-time and historical cluster usage data on the new Organization Usage page.
 This page features charts visualizing the usage dimensions (Compute Units, Storage Units, Throughput, and Storage Size) for all clusters within an organization.
 You can view usage by instance or in aggregate across your organization and narrow the date range to hone in on usage over a specific time period.
 You can view up to the past 60 days of usage. org usage view

 • Improved Usability for Kafka Clients.
 Customers with clusters that have Kafka protocol enabled will include a new Kafka Clients page that walks you through using Kafka clients to connect to your clusters.
 The Kafka client setup wizard enables application developers using Kafka clients to easily connect to their organization's Pulsar cluster.
 This page includes client libraries (Java, Go, Python, and Node.js), Apache Kafka CLI tools, KStream applications, and KSQL.
-In addition, Kafka protocol is also enabled by default on all new managed Pulsar clusters (Hosted + BYOC). kafka client setup wizard
+In addition, the Kafka protocol is also enabled by default on all new managed Pulsar clusters (Hosted + BYOC). kafka client setup wizard

 Other Enhancements